 For instance, you can easily buy a travel backpack and pack seven days of clothes, shoes, a laptop, camera, and phone, moving from one hotel, Airbnb, or hostel to the next.

-And as a consultant, freelancer or remote worker, it’s smart to limit your expenses as much as possible.
+And as a digital marketing consultant, freelancer, or remote worker, it’s smart to limit your expenses as much as possible.
 HBO was pretty great for a while, but the $15 monthly price tag just for Pretty Little Liars might not be worth it (nevermind I’m keeping it either way).

 It goes without saying that while on the road, you will need a way to make some money to support your new nomadic lifestyle.

 There are so many ways to make money online, but the goal is not to just make money online but find a way to make steady income so that you don’t have to work 40 hours/week, but more like 10-15.
 It’s imperative to be able to rely on a steady income so that you can travel without worrying over your next paycheck.